-After the course some students choose to repeat the course once more or you can attend “Level I” classes.
+After the course you can repeat the course once more or attend “Level I” classes.

 Your teacher will discuss the next steps with you.